hechoendrupal/drupal-console-book/how-to-download/download-phar-file.md

 https://github.com/hechoendrupal/DrupalAppConsole/from

-Make sure you download the comsole.phar file from the most current release.
+Make sure you download the console.phar file from the most current release.